 Selecting your new Caesarstone Benchtop

-When building a new kitchen, you are able to order small sample swatches directly from Caesarstone’s website, free of charge.
+When selecting a new kitchen benchtop, you are able to order small sample swatches directly from Caesarstone’s website, free of charge.
 This is an excellent first step in selecting your new kitchen benchtop as these samples will allow you to check that your selected stone will fit in with your colour palette as well as allowing you the opportunity to test out the surface: Throw some red wine at it, try to scratch it, have some fun with it!

 Before making your final decision, we would always recommend you view your selections in your nearest Caesarstone showroom.
 Their showrooms display each slab in its entirety, allowing you to see the colour and textural variations that can be expected in your new benchtop.
 Small samples are great for a general idea however, your selection may change completely when you see the full slabs so do not skip this step!

-Your Kitchen Builder or Stonemason will order and install your selected stone from the manufacturer, in this case Caesarstone, and as with just about everything else involved in building a new kitchen, the final cost to you will vary greatly depending on several factors.
+Your Kitchen Builder or Stonemason will order and install your selected stone from the manufacturer, in this case Caesarstone, and as with just about everything else involved in a kitchen renovation, the final cost to you will vary greatly depending on several factors.

 Your overall cost for a new Caesarstone kitchen benchtop will include:

 - Slab Cost: Selected slab cost x Amount of slabs required for your project (Note: Caesarstone slabs are approximately 3050 x 1440mm – Use these figures to determine exactly how many slabs will be needed for your new kitchen benchtop)